ryanbates1990/dnd/Lairs/LoomLurch.md

 > A young human girl shackled to a worktable is hard at work peeling potatoes.
 A green dragon the size of a large dog is coiled up near the oven, apparently dozing, Fumes rise from the wyrmling's nostrils.

-## Children
+## Mishka
-- Mishka (a 9-year-old female human) serves Granny Nightshade as a scullery maid.
+Child Worker.
+Mishka (a 9-year-old female human) serves Granny Nightshade as a scullery maid.
 Mishka has managed to escape from Loomlurch twice, only to be tracked down by Cradlefall and recaptured both times; that's why Granny Nightshade now chains her to the worktable.

 - As an action, a character using thieves' tools can pick the lock on Mishka's ankle cuff with a successful DC 15 Dexterity check.
 Any key that unlocks the kitchen doors also unlocks Mishka's chains.
-If done so, she shares the password that unlocks Granny Nightshades dollhouse (FizzleBuzz)

 If Skabatha isn't present, Mishka tells the characters about the hag's daily routine and describes Granny Nightshade's minions (see Where's Skabatha? and " Skabatha's Minions" earlier in the chapter).
 She suggests that they lure Granny Nightshade into the oven and burn her up.